wmelvin/marksplitz/README.md

                         directory containing the Markdown file.
 Contents are copied to a subdirectory by the same name in the output directory.
+  -d CODE_SUBDIR, --code-subdir CODE_SUBDIR
+                        Subdirectory for code files.
+Expected to be in the directory containing the Markdown file.
+Fenced code blocks, marked with a code-file directive, are written to this directory.
   -c CSS_FILE, --css-file CSS_FILE
                         Optional name of a CSS file to include in the same location as the HTML output.
 If a CSS file is not